 - What grow light is best for seedlings?

 - Low-wattage full-spectrum LEDs and T5 LED strips are the best fit.
 Target 200-400 µmol/m²/s PPFD.
 The AC Infinity Ionboard S22 at 100W and Active Grow T5 LED strips are both well-matched to propagation without risking light burn on young plants.
+For growers who want one fixture from seedling through flower, a dimmable panel run at 20-30% output works well without a second purchase.

 - Can seedlings get too much light?

 - Yes.
 Exceeding 400 µmol/m²/s at the seedling stage causes bleaching, heat stress, and slowed root development.
 Keep lights at the upper end of the recommended hang height range and dial down intensity if the fixture is dimmable.
 Watch for leaf curl or pale tips as early warning signs.
+Damage done at this stage affects the plant throughout its lifecycle.

 - How long should grow lights be on for seedlings?